aonz/devops-bkk-demo/README.md

 ## Instructions

-You can run this solution in any regions that Fargate and Aurora Serverless are available by adjusting the variable values on `0-main.tf` (Tokyo region is used by default).
+You can run this solution in any regions that Fargate and Aurora Serverless are available by adjusting the variable values on `0-main.tf` (Singapore region is used by default).

 You can do it step-by-step either by checking out each individual commit from Git history or comment/uncomment `2-alb-aurora-serverless.tf` and `3-ecs-fargate.tf` files before start.
 Or you could do everything in one goal by running `terraform init`, `terraform plan` and then `terraform apply`.